jiayuehua/blog/_posts/2019-09-18-cppcon-whiteboard-puzzle.md

 I'll present the discussion separated by horizontal lines, with spoilers below each line.

+> I guess I should mention that another correct response is "You shouldn't try to do that,"
+> or "you're asking the wrong question."
+C++2a Concepts aren't designed to discriminate
+> based on function signatures; they're designed to deal with syntactic well-formedness
+> of expressions.
+But it's still fun, and perhaps educational, to try to answer the
+> question as it was originally asked.

 ----

 Step one: let's try to use valid C++2a syntax!